 Lee Anne retired from IBM in 2014 after 31 years working in a variety of sales, technical and executive positions.

-Lee Anne shares her home with her husband, her German shepherd named Dutch and her cat named Silas.
+Lee Anne shares her home with her husband Dave, her German Shepherd Mix Red and her cat Silas.

 Melissa Romita, Secretary